 Stroll Through the Welsh Harp Nature Reserve

 Victorian Londoners loved to visit the Brent Reservoir, often called the Welsh Harp because of its shape, drawn by the fresh air and sparkling water.
 It was initially created in the 1830s by damming the Brent River to supply the Regent’s and Grand Union Canals with water.
-The peaceful lake atmosphere was just a lucky by product of commerce and industry.
+The peaceful lake atmosphere was just a lucky by-product of commerce and industry.

-Today, it’s home to a sailing a rowing club, and is surrounded by a 23-acre recreational area.
+Today, it’s home to a sailing and rowing club, and is surrounded by a 23-acre recreational area.
 It’s the perfect place for bird watching, dog walking, and jogging, or just as a peaceful place for a stroll with friends.

 See a film at the Lexi Cinema

 There’s something magical about visiting a unique cinema, allowing you to discover arthouse movies, cult classics, and world films.
 The Lexi Cinema is one such cinema, showing digital films in a comfortable and inviting space.
 All of their proceeds fund a sustainable living charity in South Africa, so this is entertainment you can feel good about supporting.
 It’s one of our favourite Wembley things to do.